frontity/docs/docs/guides/processing-page-builder-content.md

 }
 ```

-Elementor may put other post or page specific stylesheets in wp-content/uploads/elementor/css
+Elementor may put other post or page specific stylesheets in the `wp-content/uploads/elementor/css` directory.

-You should copy them all to your Frontity project and import them into your Frontity theme, for example _(the filenames in your project may differ)_:
+You should copy any that you find there to your Frontity project and import them into your Frontity theme, for example _(the filenames in your project may differ)_:

 ```js
 import ElementorPost6Styles from "../assets/post-6.css"